Tyrone O'Sullivan: Politics

-O'Sullivan has been a Labour Party member since he was 16.
+O'Sullivan had been a Labour Party member since he was 16.
 In July 2016, he endorsed Jeremy Corbyn's campaign in Labour Party leadership election.
 He said of Corbyn: "He's one of the most honest, intelligent men I think I've ever met.
 He only wants what's best for the people...
 He's really a genuine socialist."
 O'Sullivan first met Corbyn during the miners' strike and remembers the "incredible" support from Corbyn and local campaigners.
 At the end of the strike, the miners gave Mr Corbyn a medallion in recognition of his help.

-Personal life
+Personal life and death

-O'Sullivan lives in Mumbles with his wife, Elaine.
-The couple have two daughters, and five grandchildren.
+O'Sullivan lived in Mumbles with his wife, Elaine.
+The couple had two daughters and six grandchildren.
+He died on 27 May 2023, at the age of 77.

 Award

-Awarded the OBE in the 1996 New Year Honours, O'Sullivan was formerly an adviser to the now discontinued Welsh Development Agency and is an Honorary Fellow of University of Wales Institute, Cardiff.
+Appointed an Officer of the Order of the British Empire (OBE) in the 1996 New Year Honours "for services to industry in South Wales", O'Sullivan was an adviser to the now discontinued Welsh Development Agency and an Honorary Fellow of University of Wales Institute, Cardiff.